Words from the Provost to highlight a number of matters for your attention.

 Use of the Internet and Electronic Media

-The Commonwealth of Virginia’s Department of Human Resources has updated its policy – which applies to all university employees – on use of the Internet and electronic communications to include a broader range of devices such as BlackBerries and smartphones and social media technologies such as LinkedIn, Facebook, blogs, etc. As outlined in the policy, personal use of these technologies is permitted as long as it does not interfere with productivity or performance and does not adversely affect efficient operations of the Commonwealth’s systems or imply that the communication is made on behalf of the university.
-The policy outlining specific requirements and banned activities (pdf) is available online.
+The Commonwealth of Virginia’s Department of Human Resources policy – which applies to all university employees – on use of the Internet and electronic communications covers a broad range of devices such as BlackBerries and smartphones and social media technologies such as LinkedIn, Facebook, blogs, etc. As outlined in the policy, personal use of these technologies is permitted as long as it does not interfere with productivity or performance and does not adversely affect efficient operations of the Commonwealth’s systems or imply that the communication is made on behalf of the university.
+The policy outlining specific requirements and banned activities (pdf) is online.
 The Code of Virginia prohibits the use of state-owned or leased computers to access sexually explicit content.
 Exceptions may be made for research approved in advance.
-Please seek such approvals in writing (email is acceptable) from Vice Provost for Research, Dennis Manos.
+Please seek such approvals in writing (email is acceptable) from the Vice Provost for Research, Dennis Manos.

-Of course, if you have any questions about any of the items listed above, please do not hesitate to contact your chair, director, dean or my office.
+Of course, if you have any questions about any of the items listed above, please do not hesitate to contact your supervisor, department head, dean or my office.